artcom/eppsa-ips-evaluation/README.md

 # Indoor Positioning Systems Evaluation Backend

-Tools for the evaluation of the quality / accuracy of indoor positioning systems
+Tools for the evaluation of the quality / accuracy of indoor positioning systems.
+Node.js application.

 ## Usage